In this blog, Stephen Kellett and Mel Simmonds-Buckley describe their 2021 meta-analysis of outcome research into cognitive analytic therapy.

 So, what did we find?

 In the studies that followed clients up after therapy finished, clients had held onto the gains that they had made during CAT.
 The follow up periods were normally at around 6-months after the end of therapy.
 At follow-up, there was also a significant improvement in clients’ interpersonal difficulties.
-This means that the effectiveness of CAT is long-standing and not a ‘flash in the pan’ treatment.
-The interpersonal focus of CAT seems to do its work over time.
+This means that the effectiveness of CAT is long-standing and the interpersonal focus of CAT seems to do its work over time.

 You can find the original study here: